Equity and Impact By Design

 55 “I Believe in You” grants, direct investments in WFMN Innovators.

-engaged as members of the Young Women’s Cabinet to develop their leadership and ground the Council in their lived experiences.
+engaged as members of the Young Women’s Cabinet to build their leadership and ground the Young Women’s Initiative in their lived experiences.

 10 original research reports published focused on young women’s leadership and solutions.